 ‘Worldtimers’ are extremely popular these days.
 They are produced as ultra-limited one-offs, as well as dirt-cheap throwaways from numerous Chinese “fashion” brands with a lifespan of a fruit fly.
 Baume & Mercier has recently introduced its own take on the idea.
 Powered by a (technically) in-house automatic caliber, the new Baume & Mercier Capeland Worldtimer (ref.
 MOA10107 aka 10107) is available both in stainless steel and in a lot more expensive rose gold body.

 Well, it’s official: B&M finally introduces its first limited edition model designed exclusively for their U.S. customers.
-Destined to be sold -again: exclusively- through Turneau, one of the largest luxury retailers in the United States, the automatic Baume & Mercier Capeland Tourneau Limited Edition (Ref.
-MOA10088 aka 10088) will be produced in a limited party of just 250 pieces.
+Destined to be sold -again: exclusively- through Turneau, one of the largest luxury retailers in the United States, the Baume & Mercier Capeland Tourneau will be produced in a limited party of just 250 pieces.
 And it will be expensive, too.

-The brand has fairly recently updated its Linea line with the beautiful Linea Collection (refs.
-10070 & 10090) that featured a nicely finished stainless steel case and a mother-of-pearl dial.
-Yet, the guys at B&M apparently decided that the watches were too popular among the target audience not to introduce yet another iteration that would be able to grab the attention of those looking for something even more upscale.
-Now presented in another, even more expensive combination of materials, the updated Baume & Mercier Two-Tone Linea Automatic (Ref.
-10073) combines solid 18-karat rose gold and high-grade stainless steel.
+The beautiful Linea Collection with its nicely finished stainless steel case and a mother-of-pearl dial proved to be so popular among the target audience that it would be a crime not to introduce yet another, more upscale iteration.
+Now available in an even more expensive combination of materials, the 2011 Baume & Mercier Two-Tone Linea 10073 mixes solid 18-karat rose gold with high-grade stainless steel.

 Baume & Mercier Capeland Flyback Chronograph